smikitky/utrad-werewolf/packages/docs/docs/bot.md

 </TabItem>
 </Tabs>

+This has the same effect as pressing the "Start N-player Werewolf" button on the user's home page.
+The specified user (`alice-bot` in this case) will always participate in the game, and other players will be randomly selected from available accounts that are "online and ready".

-To forcibly abort a game in progress, make an API call like this.
-Note that only users with an admin privilege can do this, so you must specify the uid of an admin (god) account.
+To forcibly abort a game in progress, make an API call like this:

 <Tabs groupId="lang">
 <TabItem value="js" label="Node.js">